marco-brandizi/knetminer-wiki/Home.md

 Ondex itself is a GUI-based application but also has a terminal-based application called ondex-mini, which should be used for working with larger datasets.

-QTLNetMiner is a web application that represents Ondex-networks in a webpage for easier searching and browsing.
-QTLNetMiner consists of a client deployed using any web server.
+KnetMiner is a web application that represents Ondex-networks in a webpage for easier searching and browsing.
+KnetMiner consists of a client deployed using any web server.
 Users enter their search terms into the web page's search engine.
-The client then takes these search-terms and sends them to the QTLNetMiner server, which searches the Ondex network for any concepts/nodes relating to these terms.
+The client then takes these search-terms and sends them to the KnetMiner server, which searches the Ondex network for any concepts/nodes relating to these terms.
 The server then writes the results to a temporary file, after which the client parses this file and represents the results visually to the user.
 The search results are aggregated and scored using Lucene search.